-This section verifies the functionalities of the proposed method in a modified real microgrid, and further demonstrates its transient performance between various equilibriums.
+This section verifies the functionalities of the proposed method in a modified real microgrid, and further demonstrates its transient performance between different equilibriums.

-A. Case overview
+A. Case Overview

 The microgrid shown in Fig. 8 operates in islanded mode with switch 100 off.
-It is modified from the Banshee distribution system by replacing the diesel generator on BUS 103 with a battery energy storage system (BESS) and connecting a PV and a BESS to BUS 102 and 105, respectively [28].
+It is modified from the Banshee distribution system by replacing the diesel generator on BUS 103 with a battery energy storage system (BESS) and connecting a PV and a BESS to BUS 102 and 105, respectively [29].
 The three GFM inverters are named G1, G2, and G3 in Fig. 7.
-The microgrid also supplies the static V-f dependent ZIP load and motor load [28].
-The load parameters and inverter control parameters are listed in Tab.
-1 and Tab.
-2, respectively.
-All of the simulations were run in MATLAB® version R2020a, with a PC Intel® Core i7-8665U CPU at 2.10 GHz and 16 GB RAM.
+The microgrid also supplies the static V-f dependent ZIP load and motor load [29].
+The load parameters and inverter control parameters are listed in Tables I and II, respectively.
+All the simulations were run in MATLAB version R2020a, with a PC Intel Core i7-8665U CPU at 2.10 GHz and 16 GB RAM.

 Two test scenarios are designed to validate the key functionalities of the proposed control framework.
-Scenario 1 focuses on inverter power regulation, while Scenario 2 focuses on the cooperation of the power regulator and V-f regulator, which leverage the limited DER capacity and demand control to improve V-f deviation and reduce involuntary load shedding.
-In addition, we choose current limiter as a baseline to show the advantages of the proposed method.
+Scenario 1 focuses on inverter power regulation, while Scenario 2 focuses on the cooperation of the power regulator and V-f regulator, which leverage the limited DER capacity and demand control to improve V-f